Last Updated on August 18, 2023 by Nicole

 I have had the pleasure of visiting Chicago countless times over the last 20 years.
 My husband was born and raised there and with 8 brothers and sisters, and hundreds of nephews, nieces, and cousins still living in the Chicago area, it is a destination that we visit often and know well.
-I have spent many nights at fantastic restaurants and bars, staying in gorgeous hotels, and of course, enjoying everything that Chicago has to offer.
-With 4 kids, we have also found some spectacular family activities and experiences in Chicago.
-So, when people ask me what are the best things to do in Chicago, I have an opinion or two.
+I have spent many nights in downtown Chicago at fantastic restaurants and bars, staying in gorgeous hotels, and of course, enjoying everything that Chicago has to offer.
+With 4 kids currently between the ages of 17 -25 years old, we have also experienced some spectacular family activities and attractions in Chicago.
+So, when people ask me what are the best things to do in downtown Chicago with teens, I have a few recommendations up my sleeve!

-And so do a lot of other travel bloggers!
-In this article, I share not only what I think are the best things to do in Chicago, but also what other travel bloggers recommend.
+And so do a lot of other top travel bloggers!
+In this article, I share not only what I think are the best things to do in downtown Chicago with teenagers, but also what other travel bloggers recommend.

 This post may contain affiliate links.
 That means that I may earn a small commission, at no extra cost to you, if you buy something through my site.
 This helps me run my website and produce the articles that I hope you find helpful.

-As you will see from this article, there are lots of amazing, interesting and fun things to do in Chicago.
+As you will see from this article, there are lots of amazing, interesting and fun things to do in downtown Chicago (not to mention amazing weekend getaways from Chicago as well).
 However, if interested, I have been to almost all major American cities, several of them with my kids.
 I haven’t written about most of my experiences (a lot of them I visited before I started this blog), but here are some itineraries that you might find helpful:

-- 10 Unbeatable New York City Attractions – My daughter lived in New York City for a couple of years so I spent a lot of time exploring it like a tourist and a local.
+- 10 Unbeatable New York City Attractions – One of my daughters worked in New York City for a couple of years so I spent a lot of time exploring, experiencing it both as a tourist and a local.

-- An Action Packed New York City two day Itinerary With Teens – This covers some of the conventional attractions, but also a few very unique and cool things that you can do in New York City.
+- An Action Packed New York City Weekend With Teens – This covers some of the most popular attractions in NY City, but also some very unique and cool things that my teenagers loved.

 - An Epic One Day Boston Itinerary (Fun And Good Food Guaranteed) – Another one of my haunts!
-I spent four years going in and out of Boston visiting my daughter at College.
+I spent four years going in and out of Boston visiting one of my daughters at College.

-- A Five Day Itinerary of New Orleans With Teens – We packed a lot into our five days in New Orleans.
-Our itinerary was interesting and fun for all of us, regardless of our different ages.
+- A Five Day Itinerary of New Orleans With Teens – We packed a lot into our five days in New Orleans with our teens.
+Our itinerary was interesting and fun for all of us.

-Here are the 15 best things to do in Chicago.
-They range from amazing outdoor experiences to world renowned interactive museums, and from budget-friendly to splurge-worthy.
-Most are family friendly, close to downtown and easy to get to with public transportation.
-All have parking options, but in most cases, parking is expensive in downtown Chicago so consider other means to get there.
+Here are the 22 best things to do in downtown Chicago with teens.
+They range from amazing outdoor experiences to world renowned museums with cool interactive exhibits.
+Some are budget-friendly while others are splurge-worthy.
+Most are suitable for both younger and older teens, are in and around downtown, and easy to reach with public transportation.
+All have parking options, but in most cases, parking is expensive in downtown Chicago so try and leave your car behind.

 By Lisa of Planning Away